 It’s woefully out of date

-If your About page reads like it was written in 1920 rather than 2020, your clients will worry that you won’t take good care of them.
+If your About page reads like it was written in 1923 rather than 2023, your clients will worry that you won’t take good care of them.
 Update your About pages every 6-12 months, add in new benefits, testimonials from more recent clients, and make sure that the language you are using is still current.
-No one likes to see a reference to Google + on a page that’s talking about current marketing platforms – it devalues your site and reduces your credibility.
+No one likes to see a reference to Google+ on a page that’s talking about current marketing platforms – it devalues your site and reduces your credibility.

 To use a template or not, that is the question…